 standards.
 The pollutants that are largely responsible for impairment of the Bay are nutrients, in the form of nitrogen and phosphorus, and sediment, much of which comes directly from the

-resevoir of the Conowingo Dam located on the Susquehana River in Pennslyvania.
+reservoir of the Conowingo Dam located on the Susquehanna River in Pennsylvania.

 Unfortunately, many of the present policies, programs and activities that the State of Maryland imposes on our local governments and us as taxpayers in the name of saving the Bay are unlikely to have meaningful beneficial impacts on the Bay, without first addressing the real source of the Bay's problem.
 Many of the policies, programs and activities that the State of Maryland presently mandates fails to constitute efficient expenditures of precious financial resources in terms of their overall cost-effectiveness to clean up the Bay.